 Age appropriate chores for kids ages 3 – 18 as well as a free printable chore chart and stickers or completion markers to make doing chores more fun.
 When you teach kids responsibility by assigning chores they will become more productive and responsible adults.
 Parenting win.

 Chores are just a part of life (groan).
 Now that my children are a bit older I think it is important to have them help, and do age appropriate chores on a weekly basis.
-To make it more fun I’ve created a chore chart, and markers for girls and boys to keep track of their progress too…let me share these with you! 😉 Post sponsored by collective bias. (originally published 1/16)
+To make it more fun I’ve created a chore chart, and markers for girls and boys to keep track of their progress too…let me share these with you! 😉 Post sponsored by collective bias. (originally published 1/16, affiliate links present)

 Even young children as little as 3 years old can help around the house.
-Starting young helps children realize that taking care of the house they live in is a BIG job, and everyone should help so it doesn’t fall on just one person.
-Here are a few age appropriate chores by age + a free printable chore chart below (with colorful completion markers) for you to use with your kids!
+Starting young helps children realize that taking care of the house they live in is a BIG job.

-For children as young as 3 – 5 years old:
+Chores For children as young as 3 – 5 years old